Cyclone1070/iav/docs/contributing/architecture_guidelines.md

 ### Interfaces
 - [ ] All interfaces defined in the **consumer** package, not the implementer
 - [ ] All interfaces are minimal (≤5 methods)
+- [ ] No unused methods in interfaces (grep to verify each method is called)

 ### Structs & Encapsulation
 - [ ] All domain entity fields are **private**